Vit-Vita/Vit-Vita/README.md

 Other Noteworthy Projects

-* ETL with Apache Hop: Built a multi-stage ETL pipeline to transform job vacancy data from XML into a structured Azure SQL database for reporting in Tableau.
+* **ETL with Apache Hop**: Built a multi-stage ETL pipeline to transform job vacancy data from XML into a structured Azure SQL database for reporting in Tableau.

-* Book Recommender System: Designed and implemented a book recommendation engine using an ELT methodology with MySQL Workbench and Metabase.
+* **Book Recommender System**: Designed and implemented a book recommendation engine using an ELT methodology with MySQL Workbench and Metabase.

-* Statistical Analysis with NoSQL: Utilized MongoDB to analyze a 10-year dataset on obesity and nutrition, identifying correlations between risk factors and health outcomes.
+* **Statistical Analysis with NoSQL**: Utilized MongoDB to analyze a 10-year dataset on obesity and nutrition, identifying correlations between risk factors and health outcomes.

 💻 My Tech Stack